 Chris McNair, father of 1963 church bombing victim, dies

-BIRMINGHAM, Ala. – Chris McNair, the father of one of four young girls killed in the 1963 bombing of a Birmingham church, has died.
+BIRMINGHAM, Ala. – Chris McNair, the father of one of four young girls killed in the 1963 bombing of a Birmingham church, died Wednesday.
+He was 93.

 His family confirmed his death Wednesday in a statement.
-He was 93.

 McNair's daughter Denise was one of four girls killed when a bomb placed by Ku Klux Klan members ripped through Birmingham's Sixteenth Street Baptist Church on Sept.
 15, 1963.

-Birmingham Mayor Randall Woodfin said McNair and his family "are forever tied to our country's civil-rights legacy."
+Birmingham Mayor Randall Woodfin said in a statement that, "Mr. McNair and his family are forever tied to our country's civil-rights legacy."

+"When he tragically lost his daughter Denise in the Sixteenth Street Baptist Church bombing in 1963, his courage and fortitude fueled our march for peace," Woodfin said.
+"May we take comfort in knowing that Chris has reunited with his beloved Denise," Woodfin said.

-McNair was elected to the Alabama House of Representatives and later the Jefferson County Commission.
+McNair became one of the first African-American members of the Alabama Legislature since Reconstruction when he was elected as a state representative in 1973.
+He later became a longtime member of the Jefferson County Commission.

 McNair was convicted in 2006 of bribery and conspiracy in connection with Jefferson County sewer construction and sentenced to five years in prison.
-He entered in 2011 and was released in 2013 because of his health problems and age.
+He entered prison in 2011 but was released in 2013 because of his health problems and age.

+McNair was a native of Arkansas who came to Alabama to attend Tuskegee Institute.

+"We are grateful for the life and legacy of our father," said J. Christopher McNair.
+"He was a man who loved his family and this community.
+We ask for prayers and privacy as we prepare to lay him to rest," his family said in a statement.